MEMBERSHIP POLICIES AND PROCEDURES

 i.
 A UT Sailing Team membership is not a family membership, but a UT Sailing Team Member may be accompanied by family members on AYC grounds while sailing or participating in a UT Sailing Team activities.

 ii.
 UT Sailing Team members may have their AYC membership revoked at any time for misconduct by a majority vote of the AYC Board of Directors.

 C. University of Texas Sailing Club Member—Members of the University of Texas Sailing Club (UTSC) as identified by the Club President, shall be entitled to the privileges of AYC, except that they may not hold office or vote at meetings of the AYC or be assigned a boat storage space (wet, dry, or board) as an individual or be placed on the waiting list for such.
 They shall not be considered shareholders of AYC.
-Procedures related to UTSC Student Members are described in paragraph 21 of the membership policy (UTSC Student Members are exempt from paying initiation fees and are not included in the application priorities (#7 of membership priority).
+UTSC Student Members are exempt from paying initiation fees and are not included in the application priorities.
 Membership dues are paid by the UTSC.
 Individual Club Members do not carry an account at AYC.
 This is not a family membership.
 A UTSC member may be accompanied by family members on AYC grounds only while sailing or participating in a scheduled Club Activity, and UTSC is limited to 12 guests for scheduled events without approval of the AYC Board of Directors.
 An individual UTSC member or the UTSC as a whole may have their membership revoked at any time by a majority vote of the Board of Directors in case of misconduct.